-In [9], a directed graph is defined that is referred to as a Haar Spectral Diagram (HSD).
-This is a directed graph representation of the Haar spectrum of a given Boolean function.
-One advantage of HSDs is that they are isomorphic to BDDs (with the exception that all BDD terminal vertices are "mapped" to a common HSD terminal vertex).
-This means that the BDD representation of a function can double as a representation of the Haar spectrum with extra memory storage required only in the form of an additional edge-attribute value.
+In Ref.
+[9], a directed graph referred to as a Haar Spectral Diagram (HSD) is defined that represents the Haar spectrum of a Boolean function.
+HSDs are isomorphic to BDDs (with the exception that all BDD terminal vertices are "mapped" to a common HSD terminal vertex).
+This allows the BDD representation of a function to double as a representation of the Haar spectrum with extra memory storage required only in the form of an additional edge-attribute value.
 The additional storage is needed because all 1-edges in the HSD have a Haar spectral coefficient as an attribute.